How do I contest a will in England? Part 1

 - Undue influence;

 - Fraudulent wills and forged wills; and

 Lack of testamentary capacity

 This is one of the more common reasons that a person contests the validity of a Will.
-To be successful you must establish that the testator (that is the person who executed the will) lacked sufficient capacity to:
+To be successful you must establish that the testator (that is the person who made the will) lacked sufficient capacity to: